Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

 > A: Just click him on console, walk to Saarthal, and type `prid` in console.

+## Riften house cats talk to me about economy?

+> A: Bug that is now a feature, won't fix.

 ## I crash in Dwemer ruins!